gvwilson/thirdbit/src/fiction/in-heck/index.md

 or at least the day before.

 If anything,
-the mayor's office was even more intimdating, not least because Special Blazes and Mama Roo were sitting there with her.
+the mayor's office was even more intimidating, not least because Special Blazes and Mama Roo were sitting there with her.
 Special Blazes had changed out of his singed tunic, but had left the collar of his uniform jacket unbuttoned.